transdigiware/blockchain/howto/ibp-console-organizations.md

 As with all channel updates, this update needs to be performed by a channel operator and the change will follow the channel update approval process according to the policy that was configured when the channel was created.

-1. In the **Organizations** tab locate the existing organization MSP definition that you want to update and click it's tile to open it.
+1. In the **Organizations** tab, locate the existing organization MSP definition that you want to update and click its tile to open it.
 2. Click **Export** to save the definition to a JSON file on your file system and open file in a text editor.
 3. Edit the `admins` element.
 Paste the new admin certificate to the end of the list of comma-separated admin certificates.
 4. Open the MSP definition in the console and click the **Settings** icon.